ryantang/go_exercises/quiz/README.md

 ```

 After a bunch of reading about functions, I learned that

-0. This is called an "anonymous function", because the function is not named.
+1. This is called an "anonymous function", because the function is not named.
-0. Functions are a first class value in Go.
+1. Functions are a first class value in Go.
 In this case (i.e. `go func(waitTime ...) {...}`, we are passing a function (i.e. `func (waitTime...) {...}` to another function (i.e. `go`)
-0. The syntax `<-timer.C` creates a blocking channel.
+1. The syntax `<-timer.C` creates a blocking channel.
 This means that the rest of this goroutine waits for the timer to finish before moving on to the `fmt.Println()` statement.

 I thought this inlined anonymous function made my main function look bloated.
-So, I pulled out a separate function:
+So, I pulled out a separate (named) function:

 ```
 func main(){